Agriculture

 Different Type of Roses - Shrub Rose

-Shrub is not a specifically defined class of garden rose, but a description or collection normally used by catalogues and reference books.
-It features both old single and repeat flowering cultivars and modern roses that don’t fit into other varieties.
+Shrub is not a specifically defined class of garden roses, but a description or collection normally used by catalogues and reference books.
+It features both old single and repeat-flowering cultivars and modern roses that don’t fit into other varieties.
 However, some cultivars placed in different categories are also placed in this category.
 The roses in this category are vigorous and are of informal habitat.
 That is why they are highly recommended for use as hedging or as a mixed shrub border.

 Damask Rose